Kazutaka333/AdvancedLaneLineFinder/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 To find lane pixel, I used sliding window technique.
 As a starting point, I calculate the histogram of the bottom half of the image to identify each peak in left half and right half of the image as the points where lanes start.
 Then I search for lane pixels in the rectanglar area around the starting points.
 If sufficient amount of pixels are found, I take its mean and adjust next starting point.
-I keep repeating this step until I reach the top of the image.
-With the pixel found through this process, I can call fit_polynomial() (3rd code cell, line 123-132, ./advancedLaneFinding.ipynb) Here's one of the results
+I keep repeating this step until I reach the top of the image and encapsulate this into a function called find_lane_pixels() (3rd code cell, line 36-95, ./advancedLaneFinding.ipynb).
+With the pixel found through this process, I can call fit_polynomial() (3rd code cell, line 123-132, ./advancedLaneFinding.ipynb).
+Here's one of the results

-![alt text][image5]
+![alt text][lane_pixel]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I did this in lines # through # in my code in `my_other_file.py`
+I calculate the radius of curvature with the formula given in the lesson in terms of meter (3rd code cell, line 149-156, ./advancedLaneFinding.ipynb).
+I calculate the position of vehicle by calculating the difference between the center pixel in the image and the center of the two lanes (3rd code cell, line 160-163, ./advancedLaneFinding.ipynb).

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-I implemented this step in lines # through # in my code in `yet_another_file.py` in the function `map_lane()`.
-Here is an example of my result on a test image:
+I implemented this pipline on 5th code cell in ./advancedLaneFinding.ipynb.

+\* positive value of position means the vehicle is shifted to the right and negative value means it's shifted to the left.

-![alt text][image6]
+![alt text][marked_lane]

 ---